antoine-gabriel-brun/MidLib/README.md

 * MidLib can only **write** MIDI files.
 It is not designed to *open* existing MIDI files, *play* MIDI samples as audio, or handle real-time MIDI streams.
 * The only available output MIDI file format is **format 1** (multitrack MIDI file).
-* The only time mode is **beat-based**; SMPTE times are not supported.
+* The only time mode is **beat-based**.
+SMPTE time is not supported.
 * Some MIDI events of lesser interest such as cue points, lyrics, etc. are not natively supported.
-Using them may require **extending** the library by deriving the base event class.
+Using them requires **extending** the library by deriving the base event class.

 ## How do I get started?